Construction and Demolition Recycling

 Joe Sloan, Director of Market Development, Consolidated Disposal Services:

+The economics are simple from a hauler's perspective: What is the tipping fee and what is the hauling cost?
+The problem is C&D recycling sites require capital, and the nature of the construction business is boom and bust, you can't count on a steady stream of material.
 The market will drive the C&D recycling.
 When landfill costs increase, you will see more recycling.
 Now, the impediments to recycling are high land costs for recycling facilities and low tipping fees.
 But that will change when you see tipping fees get up to $30-35 per ton.
 In states where tipping fees are over $50 per ton, there is no C&D waste going to landfills.

 Running a C&D Recycling Facility